-This proposal is a non-project action and will not itself increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise.
-If the study moves forward and become a project, the project has the potential for these effects.
-For example, chemicals will be stored, handled, and used on site in a location that may spill or leak to surface, groundwater, or a stormwater disposal system discharging to surface or groundwater.
-There is also a possibility for an overfeed of fluoride to the municipal water system, which would pose a hazard to water system users.
+This study is a non-project action to focus on understanding the cost implications IF fluoridation of the City's water system were to be implemented.
+The study itself will not increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise.
+If the study moves forward and results in a fluoridation project, then that project has the potential for these impacts.
+For example, chemicals would need to be stored, handled, and used on site, which may lead to potential for spill or leak to surface, groundwater, or a stormwater disposal system discharging to surface or groundwater.
+There is also a possibility for an overfeed of fluoride to the municipal water system, which may pose a hazard to water system users.
 Project sites that require construction may result in exhaust emissions, dust, and noise from construction equipment.
 Upon project completion, the use of FSA may cause an unpleasant acidic odor.
-The proposed project will be evaluated for potential impacts and corresponding mitigation measures would be put in place prior to implementation.
+The proposed project would be evaluated for these potential impacts and corresponding mitigation measures would be put in place prior to implementation as appropriate.

-Proposed measures to avoid or reduce such increases are: Proposed measures to avoid or reduce such incidences include spill control response aids, readily accessible wherever liquid additives are handled.
+Proposed measures to avoid or reduce such increases are: This study is a non-project action to focus on understanding the cost implications IF fluoridation of the City's water system were to be implemented.
+This study with the purpose of understanding costs will not itself create the need to develop avoidance measures.
+However, if the study moves forward and becomes a project, proposed measures to avoid or reduce such incidences may include spill control response aids, readily accessible wherever liquid additives are handled.
 In addition, numerous redundant design features and safety measures would be incorporated to prevent overfeed to the system.
-The increase in emissions from construction would be temporary and mitigation measures would be used to control the generation of dust (e.g., spraying water over disturbed soil areas during dry weather).
-Although there are residential uses within the project vicinity, the temporary increase in emissions is not expected to adversely impact air quality.
+Any increase in emissions from construction would be temporary and mitigation measures would be used to control the generation of dust (e.g., spraying water over disturbed soil areas during dry weather).
+Any temporary increase in emissions is not expected to adversely impact air quality.
 Proper ventilation design of the facility can direct any odor from the use of FSA upwards.
-Since the fumes are lighter than air, they will rise and have a negligible effect on the local neighborhood.
-PPE will be utilized by operators to provide protection for eyes and skin.
-2. How would the proposal be likely to affect plants, animals, fish, or marine life?
+Since the fumes are lighter than air, they would rise and have a negligible effect on any local neighborhoods.
+PPE would be utilized by operators to provide protection for eyes and skin.

+How would the proposal be likely to affect plants, animals, fish, or marine life?

-This proposal is a non-project action and will not itself result in direct effects to plants, animals, fish, or marine life.
-The project, however, has the potential for these effects.
-The Well Electric site, due to its proximity to the Spokane River, has the potential to effect fish or marine life from a potential spill of FSA into surface waters during operation or delivery.
+This proposal is a non-project action and will not itself result in direct impacts to plants, animals, fish, or marine life.
+For the purpose of understanding cost implications the following was assumed during this study; the Well Electric site, due to its proximity to the Spokane River, has the potential to impact fish or marine life from a potential spill of FSA into surface waters during operation or delivery.